This page covers what you can do from the application view of Appian Designer.

 C. The main grid shows a list of objects or applications, filtered by the controls in the left nav.
 The toolbar above the grid has options and controls that apply to the current selection in the grid.

 Browsing folders within Appian Designer is similar but has key differences.
-For more details, go to Folder Hierarchies in Appian Designer.
+For more details, see folder contents and properties.

 Developers can toggle between a flat or hierarchical view of their application objects.
 By default, the view is flat and displays all objects.
 Switching to the hierarchical view will display only the top-level objects and hide the rest, so that you can more easily navigate folder hierarchies.